Achille Salvagni: Style & Influences

-Though an avowed modernist, Salvagni’s work consistently bears the weight of history – not in overt references, but in his material richness, impeccable craftsmanship, and deeply layered narratives, resulting in work that is both philosophical and romantic.
-His vision involves only the finest materials such as bronze, parchment and rare stones and marbles, all crafted by the world’s most skilled artisans.
-He often ironically plays with these materials to tell a compelling visual story that is heavily influenced by his Roman heritage, Scandinavian design, and classical mythology and history.
+Although Salvagni identifies as a modernist, his work reflects historical influences through material choice, traditional craftsmanship, and narrative depth.
+His designs utilize materials such as bronze, precious stones, onyx and mahogany, which are produced by skilled artisans.
+By contrasting these materials, he creates visual narratives influenced by Roman heritage, Scandinavian design, classical mythology and history.

-Salvagni’s designs involve highly specialized techniques, and he has collaborated with the most talented craftsmen from Rome to create his pieces – from a bronze caster who works with the Vatican to stoneworkers who repair the marble and mosaics in Rome’s churches to woodworkers who restore antique cabinets for aristocratic palaces.
+Salvagni’s designs involve specialized techniques, and he has collaborated with highly-skilled craftsmen across Rome to create his pieces for years– from a bronze caster who works with the Vatican to stoneworkers who repair the marble and mosaics in Rome’s churches to woodworkers who restore antique cabinets for aristocratic palaces.

 Personal life

-Salvagni lives between London and Rome and is a collector of Post-War Italian art.
+Salvagni lives between Rome and London and is a collector of Post-War Italian art.